-- Among the greatest attractions for studying geology at CSUS is the University's location in a dynamic geologic environment; just 70 miles to the west is the San Francisco Bay Area and the San Andreas fault.
+- Among the greatest attractions for studying geology at Sacramento State is the University's location in a dynamic geologic environment; just 70 miles to the west is the San Francisco Bay Area and the San Andreas fault.
 About equidistant to the east is the magnificent Sierra Nevada mountain range.
-The active geology faculty conducts field trips in almost every course in the Geology major, providing excellent opportunities for students to learn field skills and to apply classroom knowledge to field situations. - A small student/teacher ratio, plus a rigorous course of study, contributes to the excellent reputation of the CSUS Geology Department with employers and graduate schools.
-Contact the Department office for assistance in obtaining a faculty advisor. - The Geology Department operates the largest oncampus well field in the nation, with twenty engineered wells for teaching and student research.
-The well field is complemented by a comprehensive collection of state-of-the-art geophysical and hydrological field equipment. - The Geology Department shares a new building (Placer Hall) with the United States Geological Survey (USGS).
-Students benefit from this unique collaborative enterprise between a university and a federal agency because of the educational, research, and employment opportunities provided by the combined scientific and educational resources of the Geology Department and the USGS.
+The active geology faculty conducts field trips in almost every course in the Geology major, providing excellent opportunities for students to learn field skills and to apply classroom knowledge to field situations. - A small student/teacher ratio, plus a rigorous course of study, contributes to the excellent reputation of the Sacramento State Geology Department with employers and graduate schools.
+Contact the Department office for assistance in obtaining a faculty advisor. - The Geology Department operates the largest on-campus well field in the nation, with twenty engineered wells for teaching and student research.
+The well field is complemented by a comprehensive collection of state-of-the-art geophysical and hydrological field equipment. - The Geology Department shares Placer Hall with the United States Geological Survey (USGS).
+Students benefit from this unique collaborative enterprise between a university and a federal agency because of the educational, research, and employment opportunities provided by the combined scientific and educational resources of the Geology Department and the USGS. - Students interested in marine geology may take courses at Moss Landing Marine Laboratories at Moss Landing, CA, 180 miles from the Sacramento State campus.
+The labs and available courses are described under the Marine Sciences section of this catalog.
+A program including Moss Landing courses may be formulated with a Geology advisor.
+Such a program usually requires living in or near Moss Landing for one or more semesters.